Getting MoRE out of Mixture of Language Model Reasoning Experts: Introduction

 \section{Introduction}

-Question answering (\qa{}) serves as a format for single-turn interaction between a human and an agent with a wide range of applications~\cite{Gardner2019QuestionAI}.
-When a \qa{} system is deployed in-the-wild -- where users can ask any questions -- the principal challenge lies in handling the immense diversity of question types, while ensuring reliability by only providing answers when the system has a high probability of generating the correct answer.
-This motivates us to develop a \abr{qa} system that achieves two goals: (1) it should be \textbf{generalizable}, adept at handling any type of question; (2) it should answer \textbf{selectively}, abstaining from producing erroneous answers.
+Question answering (\qa{}) is one of the most common interactions between humans and AI with a wide range of applications~\cite{Gardner2019QuestionAI}.
+When a \qa{} system is deployed in-the-wild---where users can ask any question---the principal challenges are to handle the diversity of question types while ensuring reliability by only providing answers when the system has a high probability of being correct.
+This motivates us to develop a \abr{qa} system that achieves both goals: (1) it should be \textbf{generalizable}, adept at handling any type of question; (2) it should answer \textbf{selectively}, abstaining from producing erroneous answers.

-Towards these goals, one popular approach is to build a unified \qa{} system, hoping that a single model can answer everything.
-While general-purpose LLMs like ChatGPT demonstrate impressive question-answering abilities, it lacks specialization on particular domains or reasoning types, making them ``jack of all trades, master of none''~\cite{Kocon2023ChatGPTJO}.
-Moreover, these LLMs often act as massive black boxes where users have difficulty understanding the prediction process and deciding whether the outputs are trustworthy.
+Toward these goals, one popular approach is to build a unified \qa{} system.
+While general-purpose LLMs like GPT-3~\cite{OpenAI2021} demonstrate impressive question-answering abilities, they lack specialization on particular domains or reasoning types and often fall behind specialized models~\cite{Qin2023IsCA,Kocon2023ChatGPTJO}.
+Moreover, to the public, these LLMs are massive black boxes: users have cannot connect the prediction process to whether the outputs are trustworthy.

-Therefore, we go against the trend of building a single ``generalist agent'', but rather design a more interpretable \abr{qa} system reminiscent of the classic Mixture-of-Experts~\cite{Jacobs1991AdaptiveMO}.
-Specifically, we first implement the most capable specialized models (e.g., by equipping LLMs with corresponding prompting strategies) for each specific reasoning type; then we train a classifier to make the final prediction by either selecting the best candidate answer from the specialized models or abstaining from answering (Figure~\ref{fig:intro}).
-This \abr{qa} system, dubbed Mixture-of-Prompt-Experts (\mope{}), aims to achieve the benefits of being both generalizable and interpretable.
+Therefore, we go against this trend of building a single generalist language model, but rather design a more interpretable system that consists of a pool of specialized models and each question is answered by one of them.
+Crucially, to best use complementary strengths of multiple \qa{} models, we implement a pool of diverse and capable specialized models (\textit{e.g.}, by equipping \llm{}s with corresponding prompting strategies) for each specific reasoning type; then we train a classifier to select the best candidate answer from the specialized models for each question or to abstain from answering (Figure~\ref{fig:intro}).
+This framework, Mixture-of-Reasoning-Experts (\mope{}), aims to both generalize and answer selectively.